OukhellouFst/Multi-step-form-cypress-autoamtion/readme.md

-# Multi-step form testing - Cypress
+# Multi-Step Form Cypress Automation
 This project uses Cypress for end-to-end testing, incorporating Cucumber for Behavior-Driven Development (BDD) and Allure for reporting.

 ### Installation